brianyu28/specifications/runoff/runoff.md

 Let's consider the nine ballots above and examine how a runoff election would take place.

 Alice has two votes, Bob has three votes, and Charlie has four votes.
 To win an election with nine people, a majority (five votes) is required.
 Since nobody has a majority, a runoff needs to be held.
 Alice has the fewest number of votes (with only two), so Alice is eliminated.
-The voters who originally voted for Alice listed Bob as second preference, so Bob gets the extra two vote.
+The voters who originally voted for Alice listed Bob as second preference, so Bob gets the extra two votes.
 Bob now has five votes, and Charlie still has four votes.
 Bob now has a majority, and Bob is declared the winner.

 What corner cases do we need to consider here?